 Continuing Education Requirements

-Continuing education is essential for nurse practitioners to maintain their licensure and certifications.
+Continuing education for nurse practitioners is important to maintain their licensure and certifications.
 Each state has its requirements for continuing education, but generally, nurse practitioners need to complete a specific number of continuing education units (CEUs) within a set timeframe.

 Leadership Roles and Positions